OctopusDeploy/docs/docs/security/authentication/azure-ad-authentication.md

 #### Enable ID Tokens and configure

 :::hint
 Support for OAuth code flow with PKCE was introduced in **Octopus 2022.2.4498**.
-This step is not required for any newer versions of Octopus.
-We instead suggest following the instructions for generating a client secret below.
+This step is **not required** for any newer versions of Octopus.
+Instead we suggest following the instructions for [generating a client secret](#generate-the-client-secret) below.
 :::

 1. Within your new App registration in AzureAD navigate to Authentication.